The world got out of -let’s just say- a rough spot in history, which means it is the absolute best time to celebrate life.

 Greek mythology is specifically defined as the narration of mythical stories created by the ancient Greeks concerning the gods and their heroes, the nature of the world, and the ritual practices of their worship.

-It consists of a rich collection of narratives that refer to the origins of the world and tell the life and adventures of various gods, heroes, heroines, and other mythological creatures.
+It consists of a rich collection of narratives that refer to the origins of the world and tell the life and adventures of a wide variety of gods, heroes, heroines, and other mythological creatures.
 These stories were originally formed through oral and poetic tradition before being disseminated in writing through the works of Greek literature.

 Various myths have also been preserved from Homeric hymns, parts of poems of the epic cycle, lyric poems, works of the tragedy of the 5th century BC, writings of scholars and poets of the Hellenistic period, and texts by Roman writers such as Plutarch and of Pausanias.